-- A. USB Port-This port allows you to load and save designs and parameters directly onto the engraver. - B. USB Line Port-This port connects to your control computer and its engraving software using any of its USB ports. - C. Ethernet Port-This port connects to your control computer and its software either directly or via the internet. - D. Laser Power Switch-This switch controls the power supply to your laser tube.
-Turn it on after the water system and control panel. - E. Water Pump Switches-These switches control the power to the cabinet's extra power sockets for use by your water cooling system.
+- A. USB Port-This port allows you to load and save designs and parameters directly onto the engraver. - B. USB Line Port-This port connects to your control computer and its engraving software using any of its USB ports. - C. Ethernet Port-This port connects to your control computer and its software either directly or via the internet. - D. Control Panel Switch-This switch controls the power supply to the control panel. - E. Laser Power Switch-This switch controls the power supply to your laser tube.
+Turn it on after the water system and control panel.